-- If you want to start an email sequence for many leads at once, do it in batches of 100-150 leads every hour.
+- If you want to start an email sequence for many leads at once, do it in bunches of 100-150 leads every hour.

 - Send your email messages from a personalized email address, not a generic one such as firstname.lastname@example.org.

-- Monitor the open and click rates of your sequences (see Monitoring email sequence usage), work to improve them, and stop using ineffective sequences.
+- Monitor the open and click rates of your sequences (Monitoring email sequence usage), work to improve them, and stop using ineffective sequences.

 - Monitor your sender reputation.
 Use websites such as Sender Score or MX Toolbox, which will tell you if your mail server IP is listed on any popular spam blocklists.